 Determining contributory fault is a particularly tricky process.
 What’s the difference between being 30% at fault and being 40% at fault?
 It could mean a million dollars or even more.

 How do you derive this critical difference from the facts of your case?
 Much of it depends on your lawyer’s legal ability and persuasive skills.
-Seek a free initial consultation with our experienced personal injury lawyers at Petrov Law Firm, call us at (619) 344-0360.
+Seek a free initial consultation with our experienced personal injury lawyers at Petrov Personal Injury Lawyers, call us at (619) 344-0360.